brittyazel/Neuron/README.md

 Head **[here](https://wow.curseforge.com/projects/neuron/localization)** to start translating.

 ## Download:
 The addon can be downloaded at these places:
 * **[Curse](https://www.curseforge.com/wow/addons/neuron)**
 * **[Curseforge](https://wow.curseforge.com/projects/neuron)**
 * **[WowInterface](https://www.wowinterface.com/downloads/info10636-Neuron.html)**

-## Theme Support:

-Neuron inherits all theming courtesy of the **[Masque](https://mods.curse.com/addons/wow/masque "Masque")** addon.
-Neuron has full Masque compatibility, and the theming options found in Masque are quite in-depth, not to mention the robust portfolio of skins made to support Masque.
-In short, you can make your bars look any way you like!

-## Features:
-* Neuron features an unlimited number of macros.
-You can create as many bars/buttons as you want/need per character!
-* Are you a clicker extraordinaire?
-As many buttons on the screen you want where you want, when you want!
-* Macros the size of Texas!
-Up to 1024 characters in length!
-* Maul's unique mouse-over key-binding system - where the mouse-over binding system was born!
-* Many other of the favorite desired bar addon features and then some!
-* And, last but not least, **MASQUE support!**

-## Graphical Editor:
-Neuron contains a graphical bar editor that allows for nearly endless customization to bar shape, size, orientation, and much more!
-Further, Neuron has neither the limitations on max number of bars nor on the max number of buttons per bar, as you might find in addons such as Bartender4 or Dominoes.

 ## Development: